FRTNX/Rover/README.md

 ### So Whats Going On?

 The code simulates the movements of a rover over a grid with defined limits.
 Due to the transmission delay in communicating  with the rover on Mars, a list of commands is sent to the rover.
-The rover will execute these commands then return the coordinates of its new position.
+The rover will execute these commands then return the coordinates of its final position.

 The command file format is of the form:
 ```